astramieri/azure-data-fundamentals/docs/module_5/azure_storage_redundancy.md

 - **Geo-redundant storage (GRS)**
 - **Geo-zone-redundant storage (GZRS)**

-The primary difference between GRS and GZRS is how data is replicated in the primary region.
-Within the secondary region, data is always replicated synchronously three times using LRS.
-LRS in the secondary region protects your data against hardware failures.
+The primary difference between GRS and GZRS is how data is replicated in the primary region. **Within the secondary region, data is always replicated synchronously three times using LRS**.

 With GRS or GZRS, the data in the secondary region isn't available for read or write access unless there's a failover to the primary region.
 For read access to the secondary region, configure your storage account to use read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).